 SEE NEMOs performing Market Coupling Operator (MCO) function, including any back-up methodology defined according to Article 36 of the CACM Regulation, shall inform SEE TSOs via agreed between respective NEMOs and SEE TSOs communication channels (main and back-up) in the event of risk of Full decoupling or Partial decoupling affecting Romania-Bulgaria (RO-BG) bidding zone border and/or Bulgaria-Greece (BG-GR) bidding zone border in accordance with Article 50(2) of the CACM Regulation.
 The relevant TSOs coordinate with the NEMOs to elaborate and amend, if needed, the detailed descriptions of the SEE Fallback Procedures.

 Immediately, in the event that the SDAC is unable to produce results for at least one bidding zone concerned within the SEE CCR, fallback procedures in the form of Shadow Auctions using available transfer capacities, to be provided by respective SEE TSOs on a daily basis solely for this purpose, shall be performed by the Allocation Platform to allocate cross-zonal capacities on the concerned bidding zone border.
-The communication channels (main and back-up) between SEE NEMOs and TSOs will be based by electronic messages system and will be established by the relevant NEMOs and TSOs at the moment when at least two bidding zones of SEE CCR are coupled.
+The communication channels (main and back-up) between SEE NEMOs and TSOs shall be based on the applicable on SDAC and regional procedures.

 In order to ensure that results of the Shadow Auctions are provided to the market participants on time, the execution of Shadow Auctions on the Allocation Platform can be launched as a parallel process in the background of the SDAC as soon as the information given in paragraph 1 is known by the TSOs.